-- (1) is unable to file a form AD-1026 by June 1 due to circumstances beyond the person's control, as determined by FSA; or - (2) in good faith filed form AD-1026 and FSA subsequently determines that additional information is needed, but the person is unable to comply by July 1 due to circumstances beyond the person's control, as determined by FSA.
+- (1) is unable to file a form AD-1026 by due to circumstances beyond the person's control, as determined by FSA; or - (2) files form AD-1026 in good faith and FSA subsequently determines that additional information is needed, but the person is unable to comply due to circumstances beyond their control, as determined by FSA.

-Each year RMA will obtain, between June 1 and July 1, FSA's automated AD-1026 records indicating all persons who have a completed and signed form AD-1026 on file by June 1.
-Those records, in combination with FSA's HELC and WC compliance records, will determine a person's eligibility for premium subsidy for the subsequent reinsurance year.
-AIPs may obtain producers' premium eligibility status by July 1.
+RMA will regularly obtain FSA's automated AD-1026 records indicating all persons who have a completed and signed form AD-1026 for the reinsurance year.
+Those records, in combination with FSA's HELC and WC compliance records, obtained from FSA prior to the beginning of the reinsurance year will determine a person's eligibility for premium subsidy for the reinsurance year.
+AIPs may obtain producers' premium eligibility status by July 1 and eligibility will be updated throughout the reinsurance year as updated AD-1026 filing information is obtained from FSA.
 Appendix III contains information on procedures for obtaining this information.
 See Para.
 454 for information about FSA's HELC and WC compliance records.